 Depending on the role, and the tasks involved, you might want to consider contracting a recruitment specialist to do the work for you.
-Although it might seem expensive, getting the wrong person is a whole lot more of a drain on your resources, than getting it right first time.
+Although it might seem expensive, getting the wrong person is a whole lot more of a drain on your resources than getting it right the first time.

 Once you have appointed your new employee

 There are a number of must-dos once you have appointed your employee.